DPC Employer Contracts, Part 1: Self-Funded Employers

 Whether a company’s health benefits program is “self-funded” or “fully insured” will often be the most important factor in your ability to attract the attention of its leadership, so it is critical that you understand the difference.

 “Fully insured employers rarely or never see the savings [that direct care] provides.
-For fully insured organizations, all they’re doing is saving money for the insurance carrier.”
+For fully insured organizations, all they’re doing is saving money for the insurance carrier,” shared Megan Freedman, executive director of the Free Market Medical Association (FMMA) and Vice President of Corporate Communications at the Kempton Group, a longtime TPA for self-funded employee benefit plans.

 Most importantly, self-funded companies (also called “self-insured companies”) take on risk directly for the healthcare costs of their employees; as claims come in, they evaluate and pay them without the use of an insurance company.
 The administrative aspects of this type of plan are typically left to a third-party administrator (TPA), which can be either a fully independent organization or an “administrative services only” (ASO) branch within an insurance company.
 Crucially, self-funded employers experience their employees’ healthcare costs directly.
 When these costs are low, they save money, and when these costs are high, they can lose substantial amounts.